Published: January 30, 2018 • Last updated: April 13, 2021 at 11:21 am

 So now they ratchet up your mortgage rate by 2% in the application, and they crunch the numbers again.
 And the ratios that are calculated this time are the ones they use to determine how much mortgage you qualify for today.
 THAT is the so called stress test.

 Okay, to be precise, they actually run the numbers at the GREATER OF 2% more than your mortgage contract rate, OR the Bank Of Canada Qualifying Rate.
-In Fall 2019, this qualifying rate is 5.19%.
-And with some five year mortgages below 3%, you can see the mortgage stress test is even more than a 2% stress test.
+In late 2020, this qualifying rate is now 4.79%.

 Simply put, a test of your finances to see how they hold up under the spectre or threat of higher rates down the road when your mortgage matures.